 My friend Pam is a travel writer and has stories.
 She goes places.
 She emails me one day, “You could come with me.
 J’s not making the trip, and I’m spending three nights on the No. Cal. seashore, then two in the city.”
 Subject Line: “Ya know…”

 So I am in.
-Turns out she has a “camper van” for the three days with nothing in particular to do.
-Her job isn’t the destination, as much as using the van, and her destination was the barely-out-of the city, Point Reyes National Seashore.
+It turns out she has a “camper van” for the three days with nothing in particular to do.
+Her job isn’t the destination, as much as using the van, and her destination was the barely-out-of-the-city Point Reyes National Seashore.
 Easy enough.

 I’d only been there once, twenty years ago, and the only thing I remember was how annoyed I was traveling with two vegans, which meant we were all eating gummy organic peanut butter on too-hearty wheat bread.
 I think I was cold that night as we camped before heading into the city and a cheap room on the edge of the Tenderloin.

-Pam and my trip started much more civilized, though the first thing I said to her when I saw her on the plane was, “I threw out my back yesterday and I am high.”
-Turns out flying high isn’t that great and thankfully Pam was gracious at lifting my heavy bag filled with camping equipment off the baggage carousel.
+Pam and my trip started much more civilized, though the first thing I said to her when I saw her on the plane was, “I threw out my back yesterday, and I am high.”
+It turns out flying high isn’t that great, and thankfully Pam was gracious at lifting my heavy bag filled with camping equipment off the baggage carousel.
 As it turns out, it would have been a quicker transition to adventure if we’d flown to Oakland.
-Instead we had a schlep across the Bay with our bags, through Oakland to the next suburb south to pick up the Jucy Van.
-Thank goodness, I wasn’t a German tourist on an transcontinental flight.
+Instead, we had a schlep across the Bay with our bags, through Oakland to the next suburb south to pick up the Jucy Van.
+Thank goodness I wasn’t a German tourist on a transcontinental flight.